fugreat/helloworld/README.md

     $ make
     $ make doxygen-doc

-The above installs and/or generates missing autotools files, runs configures to install in a local debug directory as well as enable code coverage and valgrind support during unit testing, compiles the library and application, and generates API documentation in HTML, PDF, and man pages format.
+The above installs and/or generates missing autotools files, runs configure to install in a local debug directory as well as enable code coverage and valgrind support during unit testing, compiles the library and application, and generates API documentation in HTML, PDF, and man pages format.